 And, while protein is not your primary fuel for the actual run, it is part of your nutrient support team.
 Protein is important for runners because it helps to build and repair muscle, aids muscles in contracting and relaxing, builds ligaments and tendons that hold muscles and support bone, and assists with recovery by preventing muscle breakdown.
 Good sources include chicken, fish, turkey, lean meat, eggs, low-fat dairy or plant-based tofu, beans, peas, nuts, vegetables and whole grains.

 Pre-run snacks help to maintain optimal levels of blood sugar for muscles, and can help restore suboptimal carbohydrate stores called glycogen.
 To avoid gut issues such as gas, nausea and cramping, pre-run snacks should be high in carbohydrates, low in fiber, unseasoned and low in fat.
 Plan to consume this snack 45 minutes to 1 hour before your run.
-Plain spaghetti, toast, cereal, pretzels, a bagel, English muffin, breakfast bar or beverages including sports drinks, coconut water and fruit smoothies are all examples of easy-to-digest, high-carbohydrate choices.
+Plain spaghetti, toast, cereal, pretzels, a bagel, English muffin, breakfast bar or beverages including sports drinks, coconut water and fruit smoothies all are examples of easy-to-digest, high-carbohydrate choices.
 It's not necessary to eat during your run, unless it is longer than 1 hour; water is sufficient to keep your body hydrated.

 The key to a fast recovery is to replace 1½ times the amount of fluids lost on the run and to get a high-carbohydrate, high-quality snack within 30 minutes of finishing — losing 1 pound of sweat (16 ounces) means replacing 24 ounces of fluids.
 Weighing in before and after a run can help gauge fluid loss and help determine how much fluid is needed.
-Sports drinks, chocolate milk, smoothies and mixed fresh vegetable and/or fruit juices are ideal post-run recovery choices.
+Sports drinks, chocolate milk, smoothies and fresh vegetable and/or fruit juices are ideal post-run recovery choices.

 Healthy eating equals healthy running, so make the grocery store your first stop in preparing your kitchen for the long run!
 Choose nutritious, tasty, portable foods to make your new program a success, and consult a registered dietitian nutritionist specializing in sports nutrition for a more tailored plan.

-Reviewed February 2015 Lisa Dorfman, MS, RD, CSSD, LMHC, is known nationally as "The Running Nutritionist" and is CEO of Food Fitness International, Inc., a consulting firm that works with industry, medical communities and the public and press.
+Lisa Dorfman, MS, RD, CSSD, LMHC, is known nationally as "The Running Nutritionist" and is CEO of Food Fitness International, Inc., a consulting firm that works with industry, medical communities and the public and press.
 Dorfman is a former Academy of Nutrition and Dietetics Spokesperson and personal nutritionist to Olympian, elite and professional athletes worldwide.